parnpsk/data-analyst-projects/README.md

 # data_analyst_projects
-My projects for data analyst role
+My projects for the data analyst role